 MEMBERSHIPS AND ASSOCIATIONS

-International OCD Foundation (IOCDF) Association for Behavioral and Cognitive Therapies (ABCT) Anxiety Disorders Associate of America Children and Adults with Attention Deficit Hyperactivity Disorder (CHADD) Association for Contextual Behavioral Science American Psychological Association (APA)
+International OCD Foundation (IOCDF) Association for Behavioral and Cognitive Therapies (ABCT) Anxiety Disorders Associates of America Children and Adults with Attention Deficit Hyperactivity Disorder (CHADD) American Psychological Association (APA)